Dada

 Writing articulates our emotions.
 Articulating our emotions helps us control them.

 Sometimes we feel uneasy in our bodies.
-It is only after we talk to ourselves where we begin to describe the feeling, name it, find the reason for feeling that way that we can begin to process it.
-Often just naming it will make us feel better.
-That conversation, that exploration that we do when we put our emotions into words, that self dialogue is writing when we type it out.
+It is only after we talk to ourselves, when we begin to describe the feeling to ourselves, to name it, to find the reason for feeling that way we do, it is only then when we can begin to process it.
+Often just naming the emotion will make us feel better.
+That conversation, that exploration that we do when we put our emotions into words, that self dialogue, that is writing.
 Writing helps us to keep that self dialogue focused.
 It prevents us from being stuck in a loop where we repeat the same idea in our head.
 I am usually surprised at how much better I feel after I write.

 Writing poorly is ok.

 Our ability to think and regulate our emotions do not require talent, good spellings, or following a style guide that will make us worhty to be published in a print magazine.
-It can be confused or disorganized.
-It can be vague if we struggle to express ourseles when we were writing.
-It doesn't matter how well we do because we can choose who we share our writing with.
-Most of my writing is personal.
-Some of shared only with a few people.
-I haven't ever published anything in an important publication.
+Our writing can be confused and disorganized.
+It can be vague if we struggle to express ourselves.
+It doesn't matter how well we do, because we can choose who we share our writing with.
+Most of my writing is personal, only I read it.
+Some I share with a few people.
+We can all decide what we share with others.

-All of our writing have features that are considered wrong.
-We misspell certain words.
-We transpose words in sentences.
+In reality, all of us write in ways that others will consider wrong.
+We misspell certain words or transpose them in sentences.
 We forget to agree subject and verb.
-We rewrote so much that one paragraph that when we look at again the next morning it makes no sense.
-Our writing reflects our family of origin, who doesn't speak like rich people.
-Our family may not have spoken English, so we talk with vestiges from our parents mother tongue.
-We have learning disabilities that make it hard for us to focus long enough to keep the same tense; to write in the same voice through our whole piece.
+After editing so much a paragraph, it no longer makes sense.
+Our writing reflects our family of origin and the place where we grew up.
+For some it means that we express themselves as small town rural people would.
+For others, our writing shows the vestiges of the languages that our ancestors spoke.
+Some of us have learning disabilities that make it hard for us to focus long enough to keep the same tense; to write in the same voice through our whole piece.

 It doesn't matter.
 It has never mattered.

-I like reading old literature, classics, because I started reading them as comic books when I was a child.
-The legendary writers commit all kinds of writing sins.
+I like reading old literature because I started reading them as comic books when I was a child.
+The legendary writers commit all kinds of what today we consider are writing sins.
 They inject their opinions.
-They go on long tangents telling us the history of the English language.
-They write in a halting manner the longest sentences.
+They go on long tangents telling us the history of the English language in what should be an adventure story about knights.
+Some write long sentences in a halting manner.
 Some finish setences with prepositions.
-Some write sentences with weird syntax and vocabulary.
-Modern writing professors would have given an F to Moby Dick; they would have demanded Shakespeare to rewrite some of his plays.
-What we admire from these writers is not their perfect command of a style guide, but how their worked moved us.
+Many write sentences with weird syntax and strange vocabularies.
+Modern writing professors would have given an F to Moby Dick.
+They would have demanded Shakespeare to rewrite some of his plays for rehashing tired tropes.
+What we admire from these writers is not their perfect adherence to a style guide, but how their works move us.